iansnyder333/BERT_News_Classifier/README.md

 # BERT_News_Classifier
-NLP to classify news articles into catagories
+NLP to classify news articles into catagories.
+Model inputs a news article as raw text and outputs one of the following categories: "business", "entertainment", "sport", "tech", or "politics".

 ## Table of Contents